robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 Some one should review and (optionally some one else) must approve the changes.
 If jenkins job verification also succeeds, the changes get automatically merged and pushed out to [github repo](github.com/Juniper/contrail-controller)

 ## Interdependent changes across different projects (git repos)
 If you have changes spread across different git repos, then CI cannot handle it, as it does so with only one git repo at a time.
-In such cases, please follow this process.
+However, if you analyze carefully and submit smartly, you can feed changes to CI one at a time, with independent changes going in first, followed by dependent changes after the former gets merged.
+If that is not feasible, please follow this process.

 * **Please make sure that all new, modified and deleted files are add/deleted to/from git before git commit**
 * Commit your changes and do 'git review' for all the change sets necessary.